kuiperzone/Yaal/README.md

     Logger.Global.Threshold = SeverityLevel.Disabled;

-## FileSink ###
+## The FileSink ###

-Yaal supports the concenpt of "sinks".
-Multiple sinks can be added to a `Logger` instance.
-It is best to add sinks and change logging parameters at application start-up.
+Yaal supports the concenpt of "sinks", such that multiple sinks can be added to a `Logger` instance.
+It is best to add sinks at application start-up (although it can be done at any time).

 To add a file sink:

-    Logger.Global.AddSink(new FileSink(new FileSinkOptions()));
+    Logger.Global.AddSink(new FileSink());

 The logger will now write to both Syslog (or EventLog), and files.
 The default file output directory is located under the user's home.
 By default, each thread writes to a separate file: